-Twenty new EEG research projects are starting during 2019, resulting from our first three calls for proposals.
+Twenty five EEG research projects are currently underway, resulting from our first three calls for proposals.

 Our State of Knowledge series developed in year one identified four key areas for future research.
 Against these themes cross-cutting issues around data, technology, policy and the gender / poverty impact of access were also identified.
 This led to an initial set of broad research questions which guided our three calls for proposals.